 Federal business grants for women

 Finding the best funding option for your business can help you gain the resources needed to finance your business goals.
-Grants are funds that don’t have to be repaid, and they’re often given to a recipient by a government entity, corporation, foundation or trust.
+Grants are funds that don’t have to be repaid, and they’re often issued by a government entity, corporation, nonprofit organization, foundation or trust.

 Some business grants are available through state or local programs.
 But these grants usually require you to match the funds or combine the grant with other forms of financing, such as a loan.

-Small Business Innovation Research (SBIR) Program: This program encourages small businesses to pursue federal research or research and development (R/R&D) projects that can lead to opportunities for commercialization.
+- Small Business Innovation Research (SBIR) Program: This program encourages small businesses to conduct research and development (R/R&D) projects in exchange for grants or various work contracts.

 Private/state and local grants for women

-If you’re interested in sticking to state and local-level grants, you could check out your individual state for more information about business financing programs.
-Often, you can find state grant initiatives and more.
+There are also state and local-level grants you could leverage.
+To see what’s available, check out your state’s small business office.
 Economic Development Resources and Small Business Development Centers can also provide a wealth of information.

-Angel investor websites are another approach you can take to private investment.
-A new industry association of angel groups has also emerged, called the Angel Capital Association (ACA).
-The ACA keeps tabs on angel groups and estimates that there are 265 nationwide.
+Angel investor websites are another approach you can take to secure a private investment.
+An industry association of angel groups has also emerged, called the Angel Capital Association (ACA).
+The ACA keeps tabs on angel groups and estimates that there are more than 14,000 angel investors nationwide.

 A few platforms for crowdfunding include:

 Unlike a grant, a business loan is debt that your company must pay back according to the specific loan’s terms and conditions.
 They can come from banks, microlenders and online lenders as well.
-Lenders require cash flow to support a loan, and if you’re only a year or more into your business, it can be difficult to get a loan when you’re first starting your company.
+Lenders require cash flow to support a loan, and it can be difficult to get a loan when you’re first starting your company.

-Here are a few different types of entities that offer business loans:
+Here are a few types of entities that offer business loans:

 - Microlenders: Microlenders offer small, low-interest loans to low-income individuals and groups.

-- Government business loans: Government business loans are offered through banks and direct lenders that partner with the SBA.
+- Government business loans: Government business loans are offered through banks and direct lenders that partner with the Small Business Administration.
 These are long-term, low-interest loans that business owners can use to start a business.

 Having a high credit score is imperative

-Biz2Credit found that the average credit scores for women-owned businesses dropped from 598 in 2017 to 588 in 2018 and trailed the scores of their male counterparts (613) by 25 points.
-According to a report by the American Association of University Women, women take on around $890 billion in student loans, which amounts to the majority of the outstanding student loan balance in the U.S. Unfortunately, once they have that debt, they earn less than men.
+Biz2Credit found that the average credit scores for women-owned businesses dropped from 590 in 2018 to 588 in 2019 and trailed the scores of their male counterparts (613) by 25 points.

 How to build good credit from the ground up

 Maria Otero launched the Women’s Venture Fund in 1996 with the idea that women could succeed as entrepreneurs when they can access credit and resources.
 “All the research tells you that women have challenges with credit, and for every five women who apply, only one will get funded.
-Access to credit and equity is a challenge.”
+Access to credit and equity is a challenge,” she says.

 You can increase your credit score through several methods:

-- Make on-time payments on everything, even items like utility bills (though these aren’t usually reported to credit agencies).
+- Make on-time payments on everything, even items like utility bills.

-- Keep your credit utilization — which is the ratio of your outstanding credit balances compared to your overall credit limit on all accounts — to 30% or less.
+- Keep your credit utilization rate — which is the ratio of your outstanding credit balances compared to your overall credit limit on all accounts — to 30 percent or less.